You Will Need The Following Items

 - 1.5 cups of whole almonds

-- 2 to 3 teaspoons of Classic Pectin or Smooth Gel
+- 1 to 2 tablespoons of Smooth Gel

 - 1 dose of Yoghurt Starter Culture